EudyContreras/Calendar-HeatMap/README.md

 ![Banner Demo][demo]

-Library for dynamically generating calendar heatmap view.
+Library for dynamically generating calendar heatmap view similar to the ones on GitHub.
+Simply especify the data and the Calendar will be generated.

 ## License